-When you enable VR support in Unity, your head-mounted device automatically passes the head and positional tracking reference to Unity.
-This lets the camera’s position and orientation finely match with the user’s position and orientation in the real world.
+When you enable VR support in Unity, your headset automatically passes the head and positional tracking reference to Unity.
+This lets the camera position and orientation finely match with the user position and orientation in the real world.
 The head-tracked pose values overrides the camera’s transform values, which means the camera is always in a position relative to the player object.

-OVRCameraRig is a replacement to Unity’s main camera, which means you can safely delete Unity’s main camera from the Hierarchy view.
+OVRCameraRig is a replacement to Unity’s main camera, which means you can safely delete Unity’s main camera from the Hierarchy tab.
 The primary benefit of using OVRCameraRig is that it provides access to OVRManager, which provides the main interface to the VR hardware.
 Before you add OVRCameraRig, make sure you have downladed the Oculus Integration SDK and enabled the VR support.

 There are two main scripts attached to the OVRCameraRig prefab: OVRCameraRig.cs and OVRManager.cs.
 Each script provides settings for camera, display, tracking, quality, and performance of your app.

 To begin with settings, in the Hierarchy tab, select OVRCameraRig, and in the Inspector tab, review the following settings:.

 OVRCameraRig.cs is a component that controls stereo rendering and head tracking.
 It maintains three child anchor transforms at the poses of the left and right eyes, as well as a virtual center eye that is halfway between them.
 It is the main interface between Unity and the cameras. and attached to a prefab that makes it easy to add comfortable VR support to a scene.

 Note: All camera control should be done through this component.